-Liverpool’s Rod Lawler is a former ranking event finalist and world number 20 who has been an ever-present on the tour for over 30 years.
+Liverpool’s Rod Lawler is a former ranking event finalist and world number 20 who was an ever-present on the tour from 1990-2021.

 His career-best run to date came at the 1996 International Open in Swindon where Lawler defeated reigning world champion Stephen Hendry on his way to the final where he would lose to another young Scot John Higgins.